dhilst/dhilst.github.io/_posts/2016-10-02-JNI-Callback.md

 }
 ```

 This time we have used an inteface provided by Java infrastructure.
-This should safe you
+This should
-from duplicating code and creating a log of functional interfaces.
-This also make the
+save you from duplicating code and creating a lot of interfaces.
+This also make
-native code better since no custom interface (which are candidate to changes) is being
+the native code better since no custom interface (which are candidate to
-used.
+changes) is being used.

 Thats it!
 Regards!